zmitton/eth-proof/CONTRIBUTING.md

 4. Submit a pull request

-Push your local changes to you forked repository and make a pull request.
+Push local changes to you forked repository and make a pull request.
 Follow the [Convention Commits](CONVENTIONAL_COMMITS.md) guidelines for naming Github pull requests and what to put in the body.

 ## Building